David Moo

+Biography

 Personal life and career

 Moo has Chinese, Jamaican, and Jewish ancestry and was previously an actor and theatre director in the 1990s.
-He began landing roles as a voice actor in the late 1990s, primarily voicing characters in Japanese anime as they were dubbed into English for local audiences.
+He began working as a voice actor in the late 1990s, primarily dubbing Japanese anime into English for local audiences.

 Moo has also worked as a bartender, specializing in novelty cocktails since the early 2000s.
-He enjoys making Manhattans and a drink he calls "Alice's Mallet" made from gin and rhubarb syrup that he distills himself.
-He was a head bartender at New York City establishments Ouest and Last Exit before opening Quarter Bar with business partner Joe Herron on the southern edge of Park Slope in 2007.
-In 2016, Esquire magazine named Quarter Bar one of the top 18 bars in the United States.
+He enjoys making Manhattans and a signature drink he calls "Alice's Mallet" made from gin and rhubarb syrup that he distills himself.
+He previously was a bartender at New York City establishments Ouest and Last Exit before co-founding Quarter Bar in 2007 with business partner Joe Herron.
+In 2016, Esquire magazine named Quarter Bar, located on the southern edge of Park Slope, one of the top 18 bars in the United States.

 In January 2019, Moo appeared as a contestant on the quiz show Jeopardy!
 (Season 35, Episode 95), coming in second place out of the three contestants and winning $2,000.